Will Gold Rates Increase in the Coming Days in India

 Calculating gold loan amount when gold rates are high

 High gold rates can increase the eligible loan amount for borrowers seeking a gold loan.
-The loan amount is typically calculated by applying the lender's loan-to-value (LTV) ratio to the current market value of the gold you pledge.
+The loan amount is typically calculated by applying the lender's loan-to-value (LTV) ratio to the current market value (as per IBJA) of the gold you pledge.
 During periods of elevated gold prices, the same amount of gold jewellery or bars can fetch a higher loan amount.
-Borrowers can use a gold loan value calculator to determine the precise amount they’re eligible for based on real-time gold rates, making it easier to plan financial requirements.
+Borrowers can use a gold loan calculator to determine the precise amount they’re eligible for based on real-time gold rates, making it easier to plan financial requirements.
 This tool simplifies the process, ensuring that borrowers are well-informed about their loan potential during price peaks.

 Will gold loan interest rates change with rising gold prices?